 Join Our Mailing-Interest List, Join Now

 For Goat Yoga and Snuggle related questions, email email@example.com or Call/Text Michelle at 703-994-8353

 Goats to Go on Facebook, Like/Follow us at Goats to Go.

 Goats to Go on Instagram, Follow us at @goatstogo.farm

 FAQs – Frequently Asked Questions:

-Q5.
-What should you bring?
-A5.
-Bring a mat (or towel is recommended for easy cleaning), water bottle, a camera, and an open-mind with a great attitude.
+Q. What should you bring?
+A. Bring a mat (or towel is recommended for easy cleaning), water bottle, a camera, and an open-mind with a great attitude.
 Everyone will get time to snuggle and pet the goats during your session.
-Your registration includes goat treats, water, hand sanitizer.
+Your registration includes goat treats & hand sanitizer.

-Q7.
-Tell me about the sessions and the goats?
-A7.
-Class sizes range between 20 to 30 participants.
+Q. Tell me about the sessions and the goats?
+A. Class sizes range average around 30 participants.
 We have over 30 baby goat kids and use between 10 to 15 goat kids for a class.
-They are Myotonic “fainting” goats, Nigerian Dwarfs, or a mix breed goat born between Dec 2016 and March 2017.
-More babies are due to be born in Jan/Feb 2018 and will start Yoga in Mar/April after they are 2 months old.
+They are Myotonic “fainting” goats, Nigerian Dwarfs, or a mix breed.

-Q8.
-Is your farm open to the public, can we stop over to pet animals?
-A8.
-No, unfortunately we are a private working farm in Georgetown, MA and do not have staff or a setup allowing drop-ins or other visitors that are not prearranged.
+Q. Is your farm open to the public, can we stop over to pet animals?
+A. No, unfortunately we are a private working farm in Georgetown, MA and do not have staff or a setup allowing drop-ins or other visitors that are not prearranged.
 At Black Prong, this is a active facility with many events open to the public.